dasch-swiss/dsp-cpe-app/README.md

 Run: `make start-dev-server` to start the local dev server.

+Run : `make start-dev-widget-data` to start the local json server that holds on to the widget data in mock-api/gui-elements.json

 If you'd rather host the database via docker, you can run `make start-mock-api`.

 Then run: `make build-dev` to start the app.